awsdocs/amazon-rds-user-guide/doc_source/custom-cev.preparing.md

 python -m json.tool < manifest.json
 ```

-## Step 7: Adding necessary IAM permissions<a name="custom-cev.preparing.iam"></a>
+## Step 7: Add necessary IAM permissions<a name="custom-cev.preparing.iam"></a>

-Make sure that the IAM principal that creates the CEV has the necessary policies described in [Grant required permissions to your IAM user](custom-setup-orcl.md#custom-setup-orcl.iam-user)\.
+Make sure that the IAM principal that creates the CEV has the necessary policies described in [Step 4: Grant required permissions to your IAM user](custom-setup-orcl.md#custom-setup-orcl.iam-user)\.